Department website: https://www.uwplatt.edu/program/criminal-justice-online

 courses in vocational areas 4

-Rank / ACT Score: Top 50 percent of graduating class or ACT composite of 22 (1110 SAT score).
+Rank/ACT Score: Top 50 percent of graduating class or ACT composite score of 22 (1110 SAT score).
 Currently, the writing component for each exam is not required.
-This requirement is waived for prospective students age 22 and over.
+This requirement is waived for prospective students age 22 and over.2

 If you do not meet the traditional admission requirements at the time of your graduation from high school, you may be considered for admission on an individual basis.

-Demonstrate proficiency in English by taking the Test of English as a Foreign Language (TOEFL® Test) score to the Center for Distance Learning.
+Demonstrate proficiency in English by taking the Test of English as a Foreign Language (TOEFL® Test) and submitting your score to the Office of Professional Program Support.
 A minimum score of 64 for the internet-based TOEFL is required of all international students whose native language is not English.
-If you have taken the TOEFL, you must request official evidence be sent from the testing agency directly to the Center for Distance Learning, indicating the date on which you took the examination and your score.
+If you have taken the TOEFL, you must request official evidence be sent from the testing agency directly to the Office of Professional Program Support, indicating the date on which you took the examination and your score.

-You may be excused from taking the TOEFL if you have demonstrated competence in English through courses taken at such institutions and have earned grades of B or higher in English composition courses and speech or two English composition courses.
+You may be excused from taking the TOEFL if you have demonstrated competence in English through courses taken at other institutions and have earned grades of B or higher in English composition courses and speech, or two English composition courses.
 As an alternative, you may submit scores from the International English Language Testing System (IELTS).
 You must have a band-level score of 5.5 or higher.

 Sub-score Minimum TOEFL iBT (internet-based) IELTS